-- 101. This section illustrates in more detail the methodologies or criteria that could be used for step C on impact materiality.
-ESRS 1 paragraph 42 states that an undertaking shall apply criteria set under ESRS 1 chapter 3.4 using appropriate quantitative and/or qualitative thresholds to assess the materiality of impacts connected to its activities, as well as those that are directly linked to its operations, products and services, including through the upstream and downstream value chain. - 102.
-The severity of an actual or potential negative impact is determined by the following characteristics that inform the basis for determining the thresholds:

-- a. scale: how grave the impact is (i.e., extent of infringement of access to basic life necessities or freedoms (e.g., education, livelihood etc.); - b. scope: how widespread the impact is (i.e., number of individuals affected or the extent of the environmental damage); and - c. irremediable character: the extent to which the impact can be remediated (e.g., through compensation or restitution; whether the people affected can be restored to their exercise of the right in question).
-The underlying question is: are there any limits on the ability to restore the environment or those affected to a situation at least the same as, or equivalent to, their situation before the negative impact?
+- 112. This section illustrates in more detail the methodologies or criteria that could be used for step C on impact materiality.
+ESRS 1 paragraph 42 states that an undertaking shall apply criteria set under ESRS 1 chapter 3.4 using appropriate quantitative and/or qualitative thresholds to assess the materiality of impacts connected to its activities, as well as those that are directly linked to its operations, products and services, including through the upstream and downstream value chain.
+However, ESRS 1 does not prescribe how to set thresholds. - 113.
+ESRS 1 chapter 3.4 clarifies that, for actual and negative impacts, materiality is based on the severity of the impact; while for positive impacts, materiality is based on the scale and scope.
+For potential impacts, materiality also includes consideration of their likelihood. - 114.
+The severity of an actual or potential negative impact is assessed from the perspective of the affected people or the environment and it is determined by the following characteristics that inform the basis for determining the thresholds: - a. scale: how grave the impact is (i.e., extent of infringement of access to basic life necessities or freedoms (e.g., education, livelihood etc.); - b. scope: how widespread the impact is (i.e., number of individuals affected or the extent of the environmental damage); and - c. irremediable character: the extent to which the impact can be remediated (e.g., through compensation or restitution; whether the people affected can be restored to their exercise of the right in question).
+The underlying question is: are there any limits on the ability to restore the environment or those affected to a situation at least the same as, or equivalent to, their situation before the negative impact? - 115.
+ESRS 1 also states that the undertaking's due diligence process informs the impact materiality assessment.

-However, ESRS 1 does not prescribe how to set such thresholds.

-- 103. ESRS 1 also states that the undertaking's due diligence process informs the impact materiality assessment.
 In this context, the undertaking may use its ongoing due diligence process or other risk management processes to inform its thresholds setting and determine whether impacts are material for reporting purposes.
-In those processes, the undertaking's management of adverse impacts is driven by an analysis of severity and/or risk prioritisation, which may inform the assessment of impact materiality. - 104.
+In those processes, the undertaking's management of adverse impacts is driven by an analysis of severity and/or risk prioritisation, which may inform the assessment of impact materiality. - 116.
 When setting up the threshold, attention should be paid to any supportable evidence that provides as much objectivity as possible to the materiality conclusion.
-However, reasonable quantification of the potential impacts may not always be available to support the materiality assessment. - 105.
+However, reasonable quantification of the potential impacts may not always be available to support the materiality assessment. - 117.
 Any of the three characteristics of severity can make an impact severe, but often the characteristics are interdependent.
 Irremediable character could impact the severity by increasing its gravity or scale.
 In turn, it is often the case that the greater the scale or the scope of an impact, the less it is remediable.